Improving means you know what needs to be done differently.

 The difference is not the old wood.
 Old wood is voodoo, mostly — a story we tell ourselves about why old guitars sound and feel the way they do.
 The real difference is in the work: how tightly the neck sits in the pocket.
 How the fretboard edge feels under the hand.
 How the lacquer aged and reacts.
 How the back of the neck is finished and, quite importantly, what type of pickups are used and how they are set up.
 These are the things I carry into every Torka build.

-I considered buying a pre-CBS Strat for myself.
-I decided not to, and built one instead — to old specs, with the best wood and tools I could get my hands on, and the kind of patience the work demands.
+I considered buying an original vintage guitar for myself.
+I decided not to.
+What I learned from the old ones flows into my own designs instead — developed with respect for current case law, with my own shapes, the best wood and tools I could get, and the patience the work demands.
 Right decision.

 Neck pocket fit decides almost everything.
 A fraction of a millimetre of slop, and the guitar loses its voice.